Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    New-AzADUser -DisplayName "WVD User-02" -MailNickname "WVDUser-02" -Password $password -UserPrincipalName "wvduser-02@$domain"
    ```

-> The above script will create three users i.e. *WVDUser-01*, *WVDUser-02* and *DomainJoinAdmin* and set their passwords to "*Azure1234567*".
+ >**Note:** The above script will create three users i.e. *WVDUser-01*, *WVDUser-02* and *DomainJoinAdmin* and set their passwords to "*Azure1234567*".
 DomainJoinAdmin user will be used to domain join session hosts to the AADDS.

 7. You will get output in the similar form shown below: